tdeheurles/hive/README.md

 Go [here](example/helloworld/readme.md) to see a full example

+### Main points
+- remove all dependencies other than docker
+- regroup all common commands to
+  - manage docker project (build/run/push)
+  - manage kubernetes cluster (create a cluster/deploy on it)

 ### The problems I try to solve

 To run container in automation, you need some glue to make everything work.
 Some use CAPS (chef, Ansible, Puppet, Salt), some use bash script ...